aalug/blog-go/README.md

 2. Go to the project's root directory
 3. Rename `app.env.sample` to `app.env` and replace the values
 4. Run in your terminal:
-    - `docker-compose up` to run the containers
+    - `docker-compose up --build` to run the containers
 5. Now everything should be ready and server running on `SERVER_ADDRESS` specified in `app.env`

 ## Testing